AI Marketplace Listings: Facebook, Xianyu, Vinted Templates

 2. Two or three short specifics (size, dimensions, brand, age).

-3. One line on why you're selling (optional but builds trust).
+3. One line on why you're selling (optional, builds trust).

 Tone: friendly, plain, adult.
 No emojis.
 No marketing words.

-• Read it from a buyer’s perspective: do you trust the seller?
+• Read it as a buyer.
+Do you trust this seller?

 • Confirm every detail is true.
-Padding a description backfires when the buyer arrives.
+Padding a description backfires the moment the buyer arrives.

 • Strip any line that does not change a buyer’s mind.